Re: Choosing the right menstrual products when you have an IUD

 Here’s a question we get asked a lot: “I’m thinking about getting an IUD and I’m worried about whether I’d be able to accidentally pull it out with a menstrual cup or disc – is that a thing that can happen?”

-Read on to learn more about accidental IUD expulsion and menstrual product/IUD safety.
+Learn more about accidental IUD expulsion and menstrual product safety.

 What’s an IUD?
-And what’s it have to do With period products?
+And what’s it have to do with period products?

 Why does the type of period product you use with an IUD even matter?
 Well, IUDs are placed in your uterus: They’re little, T-shaped devices, about the size of a quarter, that are inserted through the cervix (by a trained healthcare provider), and they have strings attached to the bottom.
-These strings exist so that your healthcare provider has something to grasp onto when it’s time to remove the IUD.
+These strings exist so that your healthcare provider has something to grasp onto when it’s time to remove the device.

-Is it likely?
-Thankfully, no!
-Accidental IUD displacement or expulsion are relatively uncommon.1 Read on to learn more.
+However, cases of accidental IUD displacement or expulsion are relatively uncommon.1 Read on to learn more.

 IUD displacement & expulsion: The research